snaily16/identify_enron_fraud/README.md

 ## Dataset

 ### Features
 The features included in the dataset can be divided in three categories, Salary Features, Stock Features and Email Features.

+## Files
+1. enron_project.ipynb: Jupyter notebook.
+Runs final feature selection, feature scaling, various classifiers (optional) and their results.
+Finally, dumps classifier, dataset and feature list so anyone can check results.

+2. poi_id.py: Main file.

+3. tester.py: Functions for validation and evaluation of classifier, dumping and loading of pickle files.

+4. my_classifier.pkl: Pickle file for final classifier from poi_id.py.

+5. my_dataset.pkl: Pickle file for final dataset from poi_id.py.

+6. my_feature_list.pkl: Pickle file for final feature list from poi_id.py.